 Parable of the Landowner

 33“Listen to another parable.
-There was a landowner who planted a vineyard and put a wall around it and dug a wine press in it, and built a tower, and rented it out to tenant farmers and went on a journey [to another country].
-34When the harvest time approached, he sent his servants to the tenants to get his [share of the] fruit.
-35But the tenants took his servants and beat one, and killed another, and stoned a third.
-36Again he sent other servants, more than the first time; and they treated them the same way.
-37Finally he sent his own son to them, saying, ‘They will respect my son and have regard for him.’
-38But when the tenants saw the son, they said to themselves, ‘This [man] is the heir; come on, let us kill him and seize his inheritance.’
-39So they took the son and threw him out of the vineyard, and killed him.
-40Now when the owner of the vineyard comes back, what will he do to those tenants?”
-41They said to Him, “He will put those despicable men to a miserable end, and rent out the vineyard to other tenants [of good character] who will pay him the proceeds at the proper seasons.”
+There was a landowner who planted a vineyard and put a wall around it and dug a wine press in it, and built a tower, and rented it out to vine-growers and went on a journey.
+34When the harvest time approached, he sent his slaves to the vine-growers to receive his produce.
+35The vine-growers took his slaves and beat one, and killed another, and stoned a third.
+36Again he sent another group of slaves larger than the first; and they did the same thing to them.
+37But afterward he sent his son to them, saying, ‘They will respect my son.’
+38But when the vine-growers saw the son, they said among themselves, ‘This is the heir; come, let us kill him and seize his inheritance.’
+39They took him, and threw him out of the vineyard and killed him.
+40Therefore when the owner of the vineyard comes, what will he do to those vine-growers?”
+41They *said to Him, “He will bring those wretches to a wretched end, and will rent out the vineyard to other vine-growers who will pay him the proceeds at the proper seasons.”

-42Jesus asked them, “Have you never read in the Scriptures:
+42Jesus *said to them, “Did you never read in the Scriptures,

-43Therefore I tell you, the kingdom of God will be taken away from you and given to [another] people who will produce the fruit of it.
-44And he who falls on this Stone will be broken to pieces; but he on whom it falls will be crushed.”
+43Therefore I say to you, the kingdom of God will be taken away from you and given to a people, producing the fruit of it.
+44And he who falls on this stone will be broken to pieces; but on whomever it falls, it will scatter him like dust.”

-45When the chief priests and the Pharisees heard His parables, they understood that He was talking about them.
-46And although they were trying to arrest Him, they feared the people, because they regarded Jesus as a prophet.
+45When the chief priests and the Pharisees heard His parables, they understood that He was speaking about them.
+46When they sought to seize Him, they feared the people, because they considered Him to be a prophet.